+Though distilled water is the purest form of water, it’s not the healthiest of all water, and here is why.
 During the distillation process, harmful contaminants are not the only thing that is gotten rid of.
-Natural minerals like calcium and magnesium that are beneficial to the body are also removed in the process.
+Natural minerals like calcium and magnesium that benefit the body are also removed.
 These minerals are removed as the steam rises during the process.

+Since distillation removes chlorine and fluoride from drinking water, it puts those with poor dental hygiene at risk of developing cavities.
+That is why it’s crucial for those who drink distilled water to maintain excellent dental hygiene.
 Another downside of using distilled water is storing it.
 Since distilled water lacks essential minerals that the body needs, it tends to pull these minerals from anything that it touches.
-For example, if you store distilled water in plastic bottles, the water will absorb traces of minerals from it, which could be of potential harm to human health.
+For example, if you store distilled water in plastic bottles, the water will absorb traces of minerals from it, potentially harming human health.

 What Is Purified Water?

 It has undergone some rigorous process to remove anything that can be harmful to human health.

 Health Benefits of Purified Water